infinum/frontend-handbook/React/Testing/User actions.md

 Many times, we have complex forms that are very important to our business running smoothly, so we can't risk them not working.
 Here is how we can write a simple test for a form:

-First, we set up **MSW** (Mock Service Worker) to mock API requests made by the form.
+First, we set up **MSW** (Mock Service Worker) to handle API requests made by the form.
 This will ensure we have more control over the responses, so we can test for different scenarios.

 ```jsx
 import { rest } from 'msw';